Image From Tallahassee

 Centerville Road Electric Reliability Project

-City to Upgrade Power Lines Along Centerville Road Starting May 26
+July 11 Marks Start of Next Phase of Construction to Upgrade Power Lines Along Centerville Road

-As part of its ongoing commitment to provide best-in-class services, the City of Tallahassee will begin construction on an electric infrastructure enhancement project along Centerville Road in May 2026.
-This work will further strengthen the system’s resilience against severe weather and improve reliability.
+As part of its ongoing commitment to provide best-in-class services, the City of Tallahassee is underway with construction on an electric infrastructure enhancement project along Centerville Road.
+This project will further strengthen the system’s resilience against severe weather and improve reliability.

 Work includes replacing the power lines and poles along Centerville Road from Hodges Drive to roughly Potts Road.